ridge/tectonic-redocly/docs/rks-overview/rks-overview.md

 **Note:**
 Deleting a specific node from the pool, without changing the desired amount in the pool, will trigger the creation of a new node (Ridge will try to reconcile to a stable desired state as determined by the developer).

+## AWS Credentials for Containers
+Containers that run in your cluster may need access to AWS services.
+For example, the containers may need to write data to S3.
+These containers need AWS credentials for this purpose.
+Placing these credentials in the container image is not secure and configuring each container is complex and inconvenient.
+Ridge stores AWS credentials for you, in a secure, reusable manner and uses them to generate temporary credentials for containers.
+The AWS SDK that you install in your container will automatically locate these credentials.
+The Ridge implementation makes the AWS credentials available in the same manner that AWS does.
+### Basic Flow
+The first step is to store AWS credentials on Ridge Cloud.
+See [External Credentials API](https://dev.ridge.co/api/keying/overview/).
+You will need to specify yhe following parameters:
+  - AWS region
+  - Access key ID
+  - Access key secret
+  - Name for these credentials
+These credentials must allow for creating temporary AWS credentials (using AWS STS service API).

+When you create a cluster you can choose to make **temporary** AWS credentials available to the containers that will run on the cluster.
+To do this you will beed to specify:
+  - The identifier of the above mentioned AWS credentials, referenced by name
+  - The ARN of the role that you wish the containers to assume

+A container that will run in this cluster can make use of the AWS SDK.
+This SDK will search for the credentials on the metadata server (169.254.169.254).
+The metadata server is part of the managed Kubernetes service and Ridge Cloud will make **temporary** AWS credentials available on it for the specified role.